quchen/quchen.github.io/README.md

 ### Bouldering

-I like bouldering because it’s a very social individual sport, which gives me the best of all worlds: my achievements are solely based on my own abilities, but they are very easily shared and best enjoyed with like-minded people.
-Thanks to rock gyms, bouldering can be done with little time investment and at any time of the day and year.
-Bouldering outside typically involves camping with little luxury and interesting and ambitious people.
+I like bouldering because it’s a very social individual sport, which gives me the best of all worlds: my achievements are solely based on my own abilities and efforts, but they always happen within a group of people with a very supportive and non-competitive mindset – people typically fight the rock together.
+Rock gyms are excellent places to get to know a lot of people and make friends among them; thanks to rock gyms, bouldering can be done with little time investment and at any time of the day and year.
+Bouldering outside on the other hand typically involves camping with little luxury and interesting and ambitious people.

 Since I’ve long been on a personal plateau of projects in the Fb 7a/b difficulty range, I’ve recently started exercising.
 My goals are muscle up on rings, front lever on rings, handstand on solid ground, and finger strengh by hanging on the finger board a lot.
-These are just (symptoms of a) means to an end though, my open projects are Grit Deluxe (Magic Wood 7b), Supernova (Magic Wood 7c), Graviton (Fontainbleau 7a), and Rainbow Rocket (Fontainbleau 8a).
+These are just (symptoms of a) means to an end though, my open projects are Grit Deluxe (Magic Wood 7b), Supernova (Magic Wood 7c), Graviton (Fontainbleau/Roche aux Sabots 7a), and Rainbow Rocket (Fontainbleau/Isatis 8a).

 ### Gymnastics